-A new study² by Jones, et al and published in the American Journal of Clinical Nutrition (A randomized trial on the effects of flavorings on the health benefits of daily peanut consumption) helps provide evidence that peanuts can have a positive impact for those with cardiovascular risk.
+A 2013 study by Jones, et al and published in the American Journal of Clinical Nutrition helps provide evidence that peanuts can have a positive impact for those with cardiovascular risk.

 Participants included 151 individuals who received daily peanut snacks (1.5oz/day) of either a combination of three differently flavored peanuts or only a single flavor of peanuts.
 Participants ate the peanuts over the course of 12 weeks and anthropometric measures (weight and lean and fat body mass), blood pressure, and heart rate were measured biweekly, while cardiovascular disease risk factors (serum lipids, insulin, glucose, and cortisol) were assessed monthly.

 Researchers found that for a single flavoring, participants who were at increased risk for cardiovascular disease benefited from eating peanuts.
 Those with high blood pressure, high triglycerides, and high cholesterol benefited most.
 Consumption of a variety of flavors led to greater weight gain compared with individual flavors alone, but increases in fat and lean masses were not significant.
 Regardless of flavoring, peanut consumption offered significant benefits to participants with elevated serum lipids and blood pressure.
 This is the first study that looked at the impact of flavorings on the nutritional benefits of eating peanuts, so more research is needed to confirm the findings.